Architecture Website Design — 5 Pitfalls To Avoid

 5 Architecture Website Design Pitfalls to Avoid

-Your Architecture Website Design Can Give You A Competitive Advantage.
+Is Your Architecture Firm’s Website Design Losing You Business?

 Architecture website design might not be the highest priority for firms that rely on reputation and relationships to keep their project pipeline full.
 However, there are a total of 20,836 architecture firms in the United States, and the chances are pretty good that you are facing some stiff competition.
 There’s also some compelling evidence that your website can give you a competitive advantage.

-In a recent survey, 84% of architecture service buyers responded that they will visit a firm’s website prior to making a decision to work with a firm.
+In a recent survey, 84% of architecture service buyers responded that they will visit a firm’s website prior to making a decision to work with them.
 It’s important to note this includes word-of-mouth and referred decision makers.

 More importantly, that same survey revealed that those same buyers responded that they also eliminated firms from consideration because of their websites.

-We recently evaluated 387 AIA-member architecture firm websites.
-In more than 71% of cases, we found major issues affecting the performance of those sites.
+We recently evaluated 405 architecture firm websites.
+In 75% of cases, we found major issues affecting the performance of those sites.
 In fact, based on our observations, while architects may be great at designing buildings, it's a different story when it comes to designing effective websites.

 Clearly, an obvious way to get an edge over your competitors is to have a great website.
 But designing a great architecture firm website isn’t necessarily as easy as it used to be.
 It wasn’t that long ago that simply by having a website, your firm could stand out.
 However, what makes for a good website has changed, and it’s time to up your game.
 That starts by first understanding how to avoid the five common pitfalls in architecture website design.